apollographql/apollo-server/packages/apollo-cache-control-js/README.md

 }));
 ```

-> If you are using Express-GraphQL, we recommend you switch to Apollo Server.
-Both Express-GraphQL and Apollo Server are based on the [`graphql-js`](https://github.com/graphql/graphql-js) reference implementation, and switching should only require changing a few lines of code.
+> If you are using `express-graphql`, we recommend you switch to Apollo Server.
+Both `express-graphql` and Apollo Server are based on the [`graphql-js`](https://github.com/graphql/graphql-js) reference implementation, and switching should only require changing a few lines of code.

 ### Add cache hints to your schema